vision-and-sensing/shape-nonlinear-spectral/README.md

 https://www.springerprofessional.de/en/nonlinear-spectral-processing-of-shapes-via-zero-homogeneous-flo/19119118

-by Jonathan Brokman and Guy Gilboa (SSVM 2021)
+by Jonathan Brokman and Guy Gilboa (SSVM 2021).

 To reproduce results -
-1. Download folder "shape nonlinear spectral"
+1. Download folder "shape nonlinear spectral" .
 2. Once downloaded, all contained scripts named "script_<some_suffix>.m" can run as is (we used MATLAB R2020a).
-Each script reproduces a results from the paper
+Each script reproduces a results from the paper.

 Enjoy!
 Jonathan Brokman